 This is the surreal and amazing site of Burning Man.
 Baked by the sun, and blinded by dust, the gathering acquires different meanings for different people: temporary community, spiritual adventure, performance stage, desert rave, social experiment.
 It’s also the incubator of some of the most remarkable site-specific outdoor art ever made: a mechanized fire-breathing octopus, a towering wooden temple 15 meters tall, and the eponymous Man himself—a skeletal sculpture set ablaze at the event’s conclusion.

-Here, writer and photographer NK Guy presents 16 years of Burning Man art.
+In this updated edition with fresh images, writer and photographer NK Guy presents 16 years of Burning Man art.
 His dazzling images record these participatory, collective, intrinsically ephemeral installations and happenings in the desert, which exist for no clearer purpose than because someone wanted to express something.
 The result is testimony to a realm far beyond the ego, commerce, and power play of mainstream cultural output: it is one of the most pure, uninhibited, expressive centers of our time.

 With a foreword by temple designer and artist David Best and a futureword by Founding Board Member Marian Goodell.